 Recruiting qualified individuals for your optometric practice is vital to ensuring that your practice runs smoothly and your patients are treated with the care that they deserve.
 But recruiting can be a long, complicated process that may result in selecting a bad candidate for the role.
 If the candidate isn’t the right fit, you might add to the stress of your optometric practice which could result in higher turnover rates.

 Whether your practice is trying to hire to fill a recently vacated role or looking to bring in some extra help to meet the needs of your growing practice, you need to properly screen candidates to ensure that when you finally make a hiring decision, it’s the right one.
-Below are tips for recruiting quality talent for your optometric practice in 2018.
+Below are tips for recruiting quality talent for your optometric practice.

 Write Better Job Descriptions